kmair/gpt-demo/README.md

 # gpt-demo
-A demo app for future
+A demo app for future reference